wp-plugins/related-posts-lite/readme.txt

 == Description ==

+By adding Related Posts to your content header and footer you can enhance the user experience a lot.
+Well designed related posts section will keep your visitors on your site for a long time.

 Stop worrying about related content.
 Related Posts Lite will provide you a powerful and beautiful related posts solution, which works with custom post types as well.
 Related Posts Lite uses a complex keyword based engine to look for related content.

 The powerful backend will help you to customize the layout and behaviour of the plugin quick and easy.

+**Why related Posts Lite?**

+* Very easy setup, instantly works
+* Smart thumbnail images with TimThumb image library
+* Consumes less CPU power
+* Database queries are highly optimized
+* Caching lets you save even more resources
+* Solid javascript and CSS
+* Support forum is checked regulary (as you can see)
+* No limitations

 **Features List:**